gab992/Lyric-Recommender/README.md

 The recommender can be run simply by running the Recommender.ipynb jupyter notebook from the model_recommender folder, but I've included all of the files to show my process and to allow for partial replication.

+A writeup of this project can be found here: https://medium.com/@gab99/data-science-and-lyricism-346395945ada

 **Tools**
 Python 3
  - pandas